meet wild things!

 "I was fortunate enough to grow up in the countryside with freedom to roam and explore.
 I also had the privilege of having adults in my life that shared their sense of wonder, and enthusiasm for adventure and discovery with a curious boy.
 I was gifted with the awareness of my connection with the natural world, and this has been the backbone of my life and my drive to share this with others.
 I believe the natural world is under great threat-it's only by sharing this emotional, intellectual and physical connection to our ecology that it stands a chance."

-Nick has been a member of Wild Things since 1997.
 After graduating with a Bsc (Hons) in Countryside Management and working on various conservation and wildlife protection projects and campaigns, Nick worked as a qualified youth worker and detached street outreach worker with Nottingham City Council for 13 years, delivering sessions in youth clubs, on the streets and within schools.
+In 1997, Nick co-founded Wild Things Ecological Education Collective, the forerunner of Wild Things Charity, which was running for 27 years, before its metamorphosis into the present-day charity.

 He has undertaken programme leadership training and programme design training with the Programme Leadership Training & Programme Design Training with the Institute for Earth Education.
 Nick holds a BTEC in Advanced Forest School Leadership and is a qualified Forest School outdoor First Aider.
 He has enjoyed designing and delivering training in environmental play and youth work as part of his role at Wild Things.